-In 2021, Melissa established her private practice as a solo provider, driven by a vision to deliver personalized and effective mental health services.
-Her practice has since grown into a thriving group practice, where she leads a team of skilled therapists and staff.
-An approved supervisor by the Virginia Board of Counseling, Melissa provides clinical supervision to Residents in Counseling, Qualified Mental Health Professionals, and Peer Recovery Specialists.
-She has also supervised numerous internships for bachelor’s and master’s degree students, supporting the next generation of mental health professionals.
+In 2021, Melissa established her private practice as a solo provider, guided by a vision to deliver personalized and effective mental health care.
+The practice has since expanded into a thriving group practice, where she leads a team of skilled therapists and staff.
+As an approved supervisor by the Virginia Board of Counseling, she provides clinical supervision to Residents in Counseling, Qualified Mental Health Professionals, and Peer Recovery Specialists, and has mentored numerous bachelor’s- and master’s-level interns.

 In-Network Provider for: